wesruv/target.en/help/c-intro/cmp-target-standard-cheatsheet.md

 Use [form-based approach](../c-experiences/form-experience-composer.md#task_FAC842A6535045B68B4C1AD3E657E56E) to create activities.

-**Can I start an activity with a fewer number of visitors.**

-Use the percentage allocation controls available from [Step 2 of the Target three-part guided workflow (Targeting page)](../c-activities/t-test-ab/t-test-create-ab/ab-audience.md#concept_A268236C1224451DB7844BF67F41A087) to decide how you want to go about setting up the activity.

-**I have set up two activities.
-Which one a visitor will end up seeing?**

-**Can I set the priority order of a few activities?**

-Use the Priority setting available on Step 3 of the Target three-part guided workflow (Goals and Settings Page) to [define the priority of the activities](../c-activities/t-test-ab/t-test-create-ab/ab-goals-and-settings.md#section_DCBDC354261F420EBD4B43EA34947BAC).

-There are two options:

-* Default, with three levels (Low / Medium / High)
-* Custom, with a range from 0 to 999.
-For Custom, enable the Fine-Grained Priorities feature ( Setup > Preferences).

 **Can I ensure that same experience is delivered consistently across all devices a user might have?**

 Check out our [Device Co-op](https://marketing.adobe.com/resources/help/en_US/mcdc/index.html) that allows you to deterministically and probabilistically link multiple devices of a user through the power of a Co-op .